 The City and region continue to be committed to addressing the local homeless population, and are taking all precautionary and protective measures feasible to protect the health of these individuals and the general public during this pandemic.
-The City of Temecula Homeless Outreach Team cares about the health and safety of our team and the citizens that we serve, and urges everyone to adhere to the State of California’s COVID-19 Order as we make every attempt feasible to provide homeless shelter opportunities or reconnect homeless individuals with their family.
+The City of Temecula Homeless Outreach Team cares about the health and safety of our team and the citizens that we serve, as we make every attempt feasible to provide homeless shelter opportunities or reconnect homeless individuals with their family.

 Here’s what we are doing: